 And He came to the disciples and found them sleeping, and said to Peter, "So, you men could not keep watch with Me for one hour?Matthew 26:40(NASB)

-How gracious it was of Jesus to single out the blustery self-confident Peter, who had just proclaimed his undying loyalty to his Lord and yet soon was to face the greatest trial of his entire life - when he deserted His Lord and denied the Lord he loved, three times.
+How gracious it was of Jesus to single out the blustery self-confident Peter, who had just proclaimed his undying loyalty to his Lord and yet he was soon to face the greatest sorrow of his entire life - when he deserted His Lord and denied the Lord he loved, three times.
 No wonder we later read that Peter went outside and wept bitterly.